-In the procurement domain, I feel like Spend Forecasting is the most underused analytical component.
-While everyone agrees that it would be wonderful to predict the future costs, few are willing to implement proper tools for it.
+In the procurement domain, I feel like materials cost forecasting is the most underleveraged area of analysis.
+While everyone agrees that it would be wonderful to predict future costs, few are willing to implement proper tools for it.
 Perhaps we feel that ‘predicting the future’ is too magical of a concept to be taken seriously.

 Admittedly, telling the future for certain is impossible, but perhaps our approach in this case is wrong.
 We don’t really have to master the future right away to start seeing benefits from a proper forecasting process.
 The prize is not a magical gold chest at the end of the rainbow, but spread out across the road there.